'Comment Below, Tag 3 Friends'; Scammers Targeting Instagram Giveaways

-CHICAGO (CBS)– “Comment below and tag three friends” is your chance to win free items from your favorite brands on Instagram.
-It’s also becoming a quick and easy way for scammers to target Instagram users’ information.RELATED: Brookfield Zoo Places Upright Frozen Uniform Around Grounds For Photo Ops
+CHICAGO (CBS) — “Comment below and tag three friends” is your chance to win free items from your favorite brands on Instagram.
+It’s also becoming a quick and easy way for scammers to target Instagram users’ information.RELATED: Over 32,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 Pandemic

 In the hopes of connecting with followers, Corey Paige Designs, a New York-based designer who sells products in three Chicago-area stores, posted an Instagram giveaway offering a Valentine’s Day-themed gift.
 One winner would be selected from the comment section.